JakeBernstein65/bungie/README.md

   }
 ```

-Go to your into your Parse APP and then into settings and keys.
+Go to your into your Parse App and then into settings and keys.
 Add your Parse Rest API key and your application ID to the post method.

 #### parse-cloud-code/cloud/main.js
 ```js